Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces: Ultraproducts of schemes

 Note that the field $k(\U)$ is usually much bigger than $k(Y)$.

 Given a collection of fields $k_s$ indexed by $S$, and $k_s$-schemes $X_s$, we define their ultraproduct $\bigvee X_s/\U$ by the cartesian diagram

 for any ultrafilter on $S$.
 It would more appropriate to call this the ultra-coproduct, but we have chosen to be consistent with earlier usage.
 The ultraproduct is clearly functorial in the obvious sense.
-Note that this construction makes sense even when $\U$ is a filter, and we will occasionally use it in the more general setting.
-In this case the base may no longer be a field.
+Note that this construction makes sense even when $\U$ is replaced by a filter, and we will occasionally use it in the more general setting.
+In this case the base need no longer be the spectrum of a field.